davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Standardized development process and tools; this allowed developers to immediately start work on a project without reinventing the wheel before every project.
++ Standardized development process and tools; developers could immediately start work on a new project without reinventing the wheel
-+ Created department intranet for knowledge sharing and documentation; by moving away from email-based knowledge transfer, on-boarding of new employees become very fast and the team was able to grow without significant problems.
++ Created department intranet for knowledge sharing and documentation; by moving away from email-based knowledge transfer, on-boarding of new employees become very fast and the team was able to grow without significant problems
-+ Ensured the successful delivery of numerous projects as well as successful support of business development efforts.
++ Ensured the successful delivery of numerous projects as well as successful support of business development efforts
-+ Participated in organization-wide development process establishment, unifying business procurement, design, and development into an iterative, repeatable process.
++ Participated in organization-wide development process establishment; unifyied business procurement, design, and development into an iterative, repeatable process

 #### Software Engineer
 _2/1998 - 6/1999_